TaWald/similaritybench/README.md

 #### 3. Wrap your Function into a class that inherits from `RepresentationalSimilarityMeasure`:

-To properly fit into our framework, it is crucial that you implement a class for your measure, such that, for instance, the invariance or the semantics of your measure, i.e., whether a higher value indicates more similarity, can be considered.
+To properly fit into our framework, it is crucial that you implement such a class for your measure, such that, for instance, the semantics of your measure, i.e., whether a higher value indicates more similarity, can be handled properly in our benchmark..
 The `RepresentationalSimilarityMeasure` class, as well as its `BaseSimilarityMeasure` parent class, are implemented in and can be imported from `repsim.benchmark.utils`.
 To wrap your function into such a class, using the following template should be sufficient:
 ```
 class YourMeasure(RepresentationalSimilarityMeasure):